becarpenter/book6/2. IPv6 Basic Technology/Addresses.md

 The unspecified IPv6 address is simply zero, represented as `::`.

 The loopback IPv6 address is 1, represented as `::1`.
+Note that IPv6 only has one looback address whereas IPv4 has `127.0.0.0/8` reserved for looback addressing.

 ### Routeable unicast addresses